Spoilers For ‘The Young And The Restless’: Phyllis Drops A Bomb On Victoria

-New spoilers for The Young and the Restless reveals that for Billy, Phyllis is a bad dream that won’t go away.
+New spoilers for The Young and the Restless reveal that for Billy, Phyllis is a bad dream that won’t go away.
 He made a mistake sleeping with Phyllis’s daughter, Summer, and now it’s time he paid the piper.

 Billy’s (Jason Thompson) last engagement lasted mere minutes.
 It seemed like Phyllis (Gina Tognoni) barely uttered the word “yes” before Sharon (Sharon Case) stood before her friends and family and dumped Nick (Joshua Morrow) at the altar for sleeping with Phyllis.
 Billy almost instantly ended his brief engagement, and then he torpedoed his relationship while getting revenge on both Phyllis and Nick by sleeping with their daughter, Summer (Hunter King).